sbernasek/flyqma/docs/source/start.rst

  3. **LAYER**: All analysis relevant to a single 2-D image, such as an individual layer.

-Microscopy data should be arranged into a collection of sequentially numbered and zero-indexed **STACK** directories that reside within a particular **EXPERIMENT** directory:
+Microscopy data should be arranged into a collection of **STACK** directories that reside within a particular **EXPERIMENT** directory:

 .. code-block:: bash

    EXPERIMENT
    │
-   ├── 0         # First STACK
+   ├── STACK 0         # First STACK directory
-   ├── 1
+   ├── STACK 1
    └── ...
-N     # Nth STACK
+STACK N     # Nth STACK directory

 Each **STACK** directory should contain one or more 2-D images of a unique tissue sample.
-Images must be supplied in ``.tif`` format with ZXYC orientation, and must share the same name as the parent **STACK** directory, e.g. EXPERIMENT/1/1.tif.
+Images must be supplied in ``.tif`` format with ZXYC orientation.
 Each image file may depict a single layer, a regularly-spaced z-stack, or an irregularly-spaced collections of layers.

 .. code-block:: bash

    EXPERIMENT
    │
-   ├── 0
+   ├── STACK 0
-   │   └── 0.tif   # 3-D image with ZXYC orientation
+   │   └── image.tif   # 3-D image with ZXYC orientation
    │
-   ├── 1
+   ├── STACK 1
-   │   └── 1.tif
+   │   └── image.tif
    │
    └── ...
-N
+STACK N
-           └── N.tif
+           └── image.tif

 .. warning::